Struggling with waterlogged flower beds? Don’t worry, I’ve got some neat ideas to ensure your blooms stay happy and healthy.

 15. Convert to Hardscape

 Transforming wet areas into hardscapes can improve drainage and offer a new space for gatherings.
-I added a cozy seating area, and it’s now a favorite spot to relax.
+I added a cozy fire pit seating area, and it’s now a favorite spot to relax.

 16. Try Coarse Sand